\"Writing.Com

 Cool lake waters, hot beach sand, and a powerful red whistle

 We have a magical red whistle on our stairway landing.
 It is a keepsake from Melanie, our daughter.
 Many families have traditions and keepsakes that they pass along to their children.
-Sometimes, however, it is the children who establish a tradition or add a keepsake to the family lore, and such is that red whistle of our daughter’s.
+However, sometimes it is the children who establish a tradition or add a keepsake to the family lore.
+Such is that red whistle of our daughter’s.

-On a spring day several years ago, Melanie had rushed home, excited with the news that she had been interviewed for the summer lifeguard staff at the local lake.
+On a spring day several years ago, Melanie rushed home excited about some news.
+She had qualified for an interview for the summer lifeguard staff at the local lake.
 That had been a goal of hers for quite some time.
-Our daughter is petite and was usually the smallest in her classes during her school years, so Marsha and I feared her slight stature might be a disadvantage during the lifeguard try-outs.
-But Melanie was a good swimmer and enthusiastic about any task she tackled, so we had crossed our fingers and hoped for the best.
+Our daughter is petite and was usually the smallest in her classes during her school years.
+So, Marsha and I feared her slight stature might be a disadvantage during the lifeguard tryouts.
+But Melanie is a good swimmer and enthusiastic about any task she tackles, so we crossed our fingers and hoped for the best.

 Melanie had learned to swim early and had quickly taken to the water.
 We live just a few blocks from the lake, so we always had a rubber dinghy and a canoe available for the kids to use.
 Melanie was also on the summer league swim teams.
 As both of her older brothers had played on the water polo team in High School, Melanie tried out for the girls’ team.

 Before leaving for work each day, Melanie would slip the whistle lanyard around her neck, tug on her lifeguard visor, adjust her stylish dark glasses and ask, “How do I look?”
-We knew she hoped she was projecting an aura of authority that would keep her in control of the beach.
+She hoped she was projecting an aura of authority that would keep her in control of the swimming area.
 One day the challenge came, and that evening Melanie related her moment of truth to us.

 Running up to where the boys were fighting, Melanie had given a loud, long blast on the whistle, set her features into a fierce game face, propped her fists on her hips and bellowed as gruffly as she could for the boys to "stop fighting!"
 The boys glanced up and then with startled looks they immediately released their grips on each other.
 Melanie was surprised at how easily she had gained control.